The Children’s Community

 - Responsibility – We use some agile tools here, and young people host offerings throughout the week (as do some adult facilitators and occasionally folks from the broader community) and we all opt in or out.
 Nothing is compulsory.

-- Access to Tools – We have a makerspace area full of loose parts, objects for tinkering, glue guns, saws, etc., a hobby farm, gardens, forest, adventure playground, library, & a few computers, all of which the young people negotiate how to use as community resources.
+- Access to Tools and Technology – We have a makerspace area full of loose parts, objects for tinkering, glue guns, saws, etc., a hobby farm, gardens, forest, adventure playground, library, & a few computers, all of which the young people negotiate how to use as community resources.

-- Age Mixing – We have young people here from age five to almost 14 and an intergenerational team of adult facilitators.
+- Free Age Mixing – We have young people here from age five to almost 14 and an intergenerational team of adult facilitators.
 Everyone freely mixes socially - we all spend time with one another as we choose, and enjoy each other's company.

-- Healthy Community – We use consent-based decision making for everything.
+- Community – We use consent-based decision making for everything.
 We spend a good amount of time supporting young people navigating healthy social conflict and navigating the push-pull between meeting individual needs while prioritizing community health.

 If any information about this resource is out of date, please let us know.